fcostin/tcplb/docs/DESIGN.md

 ### Timeouts

 The server will enforce timeouts when establishing TLS connections with clients, establishing TCP connections with upstreams.
-It should also implement an idle timeout for established application-level connections between a client and upstream: if an idle timeout period elapses without a byte being successfully written in one direction or the other, the server
+If multiple attempts are needed to connect to a healthy upstream for a single client connection, the timeout will be shared.
+The server should also implement an idle timeout for established application-level connections between a client and upstream: if an idle timeout period elapses without a byte being successfully written in one direction or the other, the server